jdlam/RESTaurant/README.md

 The front end incorporates HTML, JavaScript, CSS, and Materialize, both the CSS and the JS.
 The back end is made from a combination of PostGreSQL and Ruby, using gems such as Sinatra and ActiveRecord to keep the page dynamic.

+### Plans for the Future

+- Get the formChecker.js to work so users can't submit incomplete forms and break the app
+- Figure out why I get this 403 error from cdnjs.
+Check the console for almost every page.
+This error keeps popping up...
+- Find a way to edit/delete multiple entries at once.

 ### Notes
 Author: Jonathan Lam
 Last Updated: 8/30/2015